harrisonjansma/Portfolio/README.md

 <img src="images/harrison.png" height=300></p>

-Hi, my name is Harrison.
+Hi, my name is Harrison Jansma.

 I am a graduate student of computer science at the University of Texas at Dallas.
 I am passionate about machine learning, computer vision, and web app development.

 I am a pragmatist at heart, I believe in the importance of applying machine learning to make a difference in the world.
-This means writing about my experiences as a self-taught Data Scientist as well as applying my models in real-world production systems.
+I act on these values by writing about my experiences as a self-taught Data Scientist as well as applying my predictive models to real-world production systems.

 ## Get to Know Me